Carpet

 there is the problem with measuring your home for carpet.
 Obtaining accurate

-measurements is absolutely essential but few carpet salespeople have
+measurements is absolutely essential but only a small percentage of carpet salespeople have

 more than necessary.
 Some unscrupulous carpet salespeople will purposely